seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

     Chrome extension to get hex color values from the National CMV logo.
     That way I was able to match the colors in the logo to the chart elements without a lot of guesswork.
--   Also note that I am using the amazing [ggtext](https://wilkelab.org/ggtext/) package to render the `plot.caption` theme element in markdown, so I can easily italicize selected words with asterisks.
+-   I am using the amazing [ggtext](https://wilkelab.org/ggtext/) package by [Claus Wilke](https://twitter.com/ClausWilke) to render the `plot.caption` theme element in [markdown](https://en.wikipedia.org/wiki/Markdown), so I can easily italicize selected words with asterisks.
 The `element_textbox_simple()` function from {ggtext} also does word wrapping automatically.